alanhogan/Tabby/README.md

 I made a small change to better support alternate tag strings besides the actual tab character `\t` (e.g. four spaces).

-### Caveats
+### Caveats / Issues

-Outdenting only works properly with one single kind of tab string (spaces or tabs).
+1. Outdenting only works properly with one single kind of tab string (spaces or tabs).
 You should probably standardize input to your preferred kind of tabs (soft or hard) before presenting a Tabby-enabled `textarea` to your users.

+2. Sometimes the selection can change slightly (e.g. grow to include a previous line) when outdenting.
+Pull requests are welcome!

 ### See Also